toomuchdesign/openapi-ts-json-schema/docs/developer-notes.md

 This process could be definitely shorter if `@apidevtools/json-schema-ref-parser`'s `dereference` method allowed to access the parent object holding the `$ref` value to be replaced.
 In that case step 2 could be skipped and the ref object could be immediately replaced with the relevant **string placeholder**.

+## TypeScript cannot import json as const

+We are currently forced to generate `.ts` files with `as const` assertions since [TypeScript cannot import JSON or any other file as const](https://github.com/ThomasAribart/json-schema-to-ts/blob/v2.10.0/documentation/FAQs/does-json-schema-to-ts-work-on-json-file-schemas.md).

+In [this GitHub thread](https://github.com/microsoft/TypeScript/issues/32063), TypeScript maintainers discuss the topic in depth.

 ## Debugging tests

 Comment [this line](https://github.com/toomuchdesign/openapi-ts-json-schema/blob/master/vitest.setup.mts#L17) out to disable schemas cleanup after tests and check the generated files.